SysKitTeam/docs-point/configuration/power-platform.md

 # Power Platform Data Collection

-Enabling Power Platform data collection lets you generate Power Platform reports for a detailed overview of your Power Platform environments.
-It also enables the Power Platform Dashboard tile.
+Configuring the Power Platform feature in Syskit Point starts the Power Platform data collection, which enables you to generate Power Platform reports for a detailed overview of your Power Platform resources.

-To configure Power Platform for Syskit Point, complete the following:
+To enable the Power Platform data collection in Syskit Point, complete the following:

 * Before the set up, the **Power Platform tile (1)** on the Dashboard shows the **Configure Now button (2)**